kh-w/kh-w/README.md

 - 👋 Hi, I am Kin @kh-w, final year PhD at Wayne State.
 - 👀 PhD research interests: Player Rating Systems of single/multi-player/team games.
-- 📈 Other interests: Quantum Computing, algorithmic trading, strategic games such as mahjong(all variants) and poker(all variants).
+- 😄 Other interests: Quantum computing, algorithmic trading, strategic games such as mahjong(all variants) and poker(all variants).
+- 📖 Other main things on my mind: Parenting, philosophy.
 - 📫 Feel free to reach me at >>> [email](mailto:kinhang@wayne.edu).

 <!---